Annual Savings of at least £75,328

 How our full industrial parts cleaning system & expertise benefits the plastics industry

 The plastics industry is one of the biggest in the world and depends heavily on machinery and equipment for it’s production.
 It is critical that this equipment is kept running smoothly, and one of the most effective solutions for a well-running machine is to keep its industrial parts & components clean.
 Cleaning these industrial parts & components takes precision and expertise, and with the right techniques, you can improve productivity, reduce downtime, and eliminate excess costs for replacement parts.

 The manufacturing process of plastics depends on many industrial parts, and each poses its own issues if not properly cleaned.
 Remove grease, scale, rust, inks, oils, carbon and much more using one, some or all of the following… Ultrasonic Cleaning, Pyrolysis & Thermal Stripping, Jet Washing & Vapour Blasting.
 If you are still losing time, money, and business through dirt then we should talk.

 Why is cleaning your dirty industrial parts better than replacing them?

 Parts We Clean for the Plastics Industry

-There are various types of laser filters used by the plastic recycling industry, including Erema laser filters, MAS laser filters, FIMIC laser filters, and Ettlinger laser filters.
-These are used to remove contaminants from plastic recycling processes.
+Various types of laser filters are used in the plastic recycling industry, including Erema, MAS, FIMIC, and Ettlinger laser filters, all used to remove contaminants from plastic recycling processes.
 Unlike the disposable wire mesh filters that need constantly changing, “continuous melt” filtration uses blades to skim off the majority of contaminants that hit the filter.

 Sintered filters are used in the production of blown moulding to keep contaminants out of the end product by purifying air before the moulding process.
 Over time these become trapped with particulate and must be cleaned or replaced.
 The slow build-up of particulate raises pressures in the system and can lead to major problems.